 Is there anything more freeing or empowering than traveling alone to a new place?

-Solo trips are wonderful ways to spend some quality time alone.
-But they’re also ideal for meeting new people.
+While solo trips are wonderful ways to spend some quality time alone, they’re also ideal for meeting new people.

 Other Ways to Meet Travelers Abroad

 Downloading apps is definitely the most convenient (and arguably the most effective) method of meeting fellow travelers.